Last updated on Thursday, March 9, 2023

 Graduate Courses at Lehigh University (2011-2018)

-Professional Interests : Dr. Sothy Eng is Assistant Professor of Human Development and Family Studies (HDFS) at the University of Hawaii at Manoa.
-Dr. Eng received his BS in Psychology from Royal University of Phnom Penh (RUPP), MS and PhD in HDFS from Texas Tech University, Lubbock, TX, with Dr. Miriam Mulsow as dissertation chair.
-He spent one year as a Postdoctoral fellow at UCLA's California Center for Population Research in 2010 with Dr. Patrick Heuveline, before he started his faculty position at Lehigh University, Bethlehem, PA in the Comparative and International Education program between 2011-2018 where he led the Caring for Cambodia-Lehigh University partnership--a program that offered graduate students the opportunity to gain research-to-practice experience in educational research, evaluation, and program development (Facebook Page).
-Dr. Eng's research interest includes sustainable food systems; the role of social networks in promoting healthy families and resilient communities; program development and evaluation; as well as gender, family, and education issues pertaining to the Cambodian context.
+Dr. Sothy Eng is Associate Professor of Human Development and Family Studies (HDFS) at the University of Hawaii at Manoa.
+Dr. Eng received his BS in Psychology from Royal University of Phnom Penh (RUPP), MS and PhD in HDFS from Texas Tech University, Lubbock, TX.
+He spent one year as a Postdoctoral fellow at UCLA's California Center for Population Research before he started his faculty position at Lehigh University, Bethlehem, PA in the Comparative and International Education program between 2011-2018 where he led the Caring for Cambodia-Lehigh University partnership--a program that offered graduate students the opportunity to gain research-to-practice experience in educational research, evaluation, and program development.
+Dr. Eng's research interest includes sustainable food systems; the role of social capital in promoting healthy families and resilient communities; program development and evaluation; as well as gender, family, and education issues pertaining to the Cambodian context.
 Dr. Eng founded Home Garden Network program (Facebook Page) with the goal of obtaining food security, increasing family interactions, and expanding social networks in local communities through engaging families in gardening and plant education.
-His previous professional services included serving as Fulbright National Screening Committee for Southeast Asia section between 2013-2015 at the Institute of International Education in NYC, national consultant for UNESCO Bangkok on gender gap and STEM education in Cambodia, consultant for Asia Foundation on ending violence against women program (2014), as well as consultant for Research Directorate's Immigration and Refugee Board of Canada on domestic violence.
 Dr. Eng also serves in the Editorial Board of the Journal of Interpersonal Violence.

 Publications :